 - You’ll then get the website address for where you log into your blog.
 There you simply type in your admin username and your password and then you’re ready to start writing and shaping your very own blog.

-OK, so now you’ve set up your blog.
+OK, so now you’ve set up your website.
 What's next?

 3 Starting Steps to Take from Here…

 Here's 3 things you can do today to improve the look and functionality with your brand new blog.

 The theme of the website or blog is simply how it looks.
 And there is a ton of free themes you can choose from to find the design that you want to for yourself and your website.